-During the dying years of the nineteenth century, there was a significant wave of avant-garde and modern art in the Russian Empire and Soviet Union.
-Central Asia’s most complete archive of this fascinating and influential artwork is the Savitsky Collection, housed in the Nukus Museum.
+During the dying years of the nineteenth century, there was a significant wave of avant-garde and modern art in the Russian Empire and the Soviet Union.
+Central Asia’s most complete archive of this fascinating and influential artwork is the Savitsky Collection in the Nukus Museum.
 The exhibit contains some of the finest works of central Asian modern art and provides a rare insight into life within the Soviet Union.

 While Nukus allows visitors to explore an important and defining moment in Uzbekistan’s recent history, Samarkand looks back even further.
-Located in a large oasis around the Zerafshan River, settlements in the area date back to 1500BC.
-Samarkand evolved between the seventh and fifteenth centuries due to the increase in trade along silk road.
-It was this trade of goods between the eastern and western world that made Samarkand such a vibrant city and its spirit and colour is perfectly encapsulated in its architecture.
+Located in a large oasis around the Zerafshan River, settlements in the area date back to 1500 BC.
+Samarkand evolved between the seventh and fifteenth centuries due to the increase in trade along the silk road.
+It was this trade of goods between the Eastern and Western world that made Samarkand such a vibrant city, and its spirit and color is perfectly encapsulated in its architecture.

-North from Samarkand lies an engineering miracle of the 21st century.
+North of Samarkand lies an engineering miracle of the 21st century.
 Until the 1950s, there was little water to be found in the arid Aransay lowland.
 However, after extensive work by the Soviet Union, the artificial lake of Aydarkul was created.
-Covering an area of four thousand square miles, it is the second largest lake in Central Asia and has quickly established itself as a wildlife hot-spot.
+Covering an area of four thousand square miles, it is the second largest lake in Central Asia and has quickly established itself as a wildlife hot spot.

 Many species of fish were introduced to the lake after its completion making it a fisherman’s paradise and a wonderful spot to enjoy some fresh fried fish on the shoreline.
-This introduction subsequently attracted dozens of species of migratory bird to Aydarkul, making the lake a must-visit destination for keen birdwatchers.
+This introduction subsequently attracted dozens of species of migratory birds to Aydarkul, making the lake a must-visit destination for keen birdwatchers.

-The city of Bukhara located in the southern half of Uzbekistan is steeped in history.
+The city of Bukhara, located in the southern half of Uzbekistan, is steeped in history.
 A particular highlight is the tomb of Ismail Samanai, an Amir of one of the last Persian dynasties to rule Central Asia.
 The tomb was built in the 10th century and, arguably, is the best surviving piece of architecture from that era on the planet.

-Not only is the mausoleum stunningly beautiful, it is also a relic of yet another culture that has governed over and left its mark upon Uzbekistan.
+Not only is the mausoleum stunningly beautiful, but it is also a relic of yet another culture that has governed over and left its mark upon Uzbekistan.

-TravelLocal is an online platform connecting travellers with local experts around the world.
+TravelLocal is an online platform connecting travelers with local experts around the world.
 All trips are entirely bespoke, crafted with local knowledge and expertise, and payments are bonded through ABTA to ensure complete financial security.